Internals/OptimizeHTTP

 basic.tar.gz

-meta-filelist-* files contain directory listings for hashed.pristine and inventories dirs, in reverse order wrt tarball itself.
+meta-filelist-pristine contain directory listings for hashed.pristine dir, in reverse order wrt tarball itself.
 While getting, files from this listings are downloaded using cache in parallel with tarball.

 patches.tar.gz